robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 }
 ```

 The only problem with this code is that it's very inefficient.
-It takes about 18-20 seconds to process the image I've shown a earlier.
+It takes about 18-20 seconds to process the image I've shown you earlier.
 That's a bit way too much.
 It can go much, much faster.

 Optimization was never my strong suit, so after a few google search, some stack overflow questions, I've came to the conclusion: use [`LockBits()`](https://msdn.microsoft.com/en-us/library/system.drawing.bitmap.lockbits%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).